-If you would like to know more about how Psychological Therapy can help you, please contact us.
-Alternatively, you may wish to speak to your GP about a referral to our service.
+If you would like to know more about how psychological therapy within our service may be helpful for you, please book an appointment with us – be sure to state that you would like to be seen in “integrated LTC-IAPT” in your referral.
+Alternatively, you may wish to speak to your GP or physical health team about a referral to our service.